panuwsan/nd1-learning-journey-2025/README.md

 ### Remote-Controlled (RC)

-- Robot is driven by a human operator
+- The robot is driven by a human operator
 - Control must use a legal radio system
 - Match start is based on an audible **countdown timer** (3…2…1… beep)

 ---

-## 500 g Class Rules (Practical Summary)
+## 500g Class Rules (Practical Summary)

 > **Source of Truth**: All rule specifications are defined in [`config/rules_500g.yaml`](config/rules_500g.yaml)
 > Always verify final details using the official tournament rulebook.